-Step Criteria Reason 1 Search for regions near Apollo and Luna lunar landing sites with the widest spread of TiO_2 content.
-Apollo and Lunar landing sites with no TiO_2 content are ignored The largest range of $\rm TiO_2\%$ is used to reduce error 2 Within the selected regions of Step 1, search for craters with a relatively small diameter (<10 km) and high albedo (>50%) Small craters with high albedos are generally fresher and as a result are less likely to be contaminated by ejector blankets from other impacts 3 Within results of Step 2, find the craters that have distinct rays Distinct rays in the crater ejecta also indicate relatively new craters.
-From the center outward along the radiation pattern, TiO_2 content remains equal, whereas maturity increases 4 Within results of Step 3, find M^3 data points measured at 750 nm and 540 nm Plotting the M 3 data using the same technique as Lucey et al. (1998) allows the characteristic spectral angular parameter to be calculated predicted to produce crystal-filed bands in the visible region (Cloutis et al., 2008).
-This 540 nm position is also observed in lunar ilmenite sample 74220 (Vaughan and Burns, 1973) and was attributed to Ti3+ (Vaughan and Burns, 1973).
-Thus, using the nearby spectral channel (540 nm) of the M3 to predict the Ti content of the lunar surface is reasonable.
-The new model uses the M3 540 nm (red line in Fig. 6) channel as a replacement for the 415 nm channel used in the clementine retrieval.
-Both Clementine and M3 have a 750 nm channel (blue line in Fig. 6), so the wavelength used in the two techniques is the same.
+Step Criteria Reason 1 Search for regions near Apollo and Luna lunar landing sites with the widest spread of $\text{TiO}2$ content.
+Apollo and Lunar landing sites with no $\text{TiO}2$ content are ignored The largest range of $TiO_2$ % is used to reduce error 2 Within the selected regions of Step 1, search for craters with a relatively small diameter (<10 km) and high albedo (>50%) Small craters with high albedos are generally fresher and as a result are less likely to be contaminated by ejector blankets from other impacts 3 Within results of Step 2, find the craters that have distinct rays Distinct rays in the crater ejecta also indicate relatively new craters.
+From the center outward along the radiation pattern, $TiO_2$ content remains equal, whereas maturity increases 4 Within results of Step 3, find M data points measured at 750 nm and 540 nm Plotting the M data using the same technique as Lucey et al. (1998) allows the characteristic spectral angular parameter to be calculated

-Using the 540 nm and 740 nm M^3 channels, a similar characteristic angle to Lucey et al. (1998) was calculated.
+Using the 540 nm and 740 nm $M^3$ channels, a similar characteristic angle to Lucey et al. (1998) was calculated.
 The chemical contents of the lunar soil samples returned by the Apollo and Luna missions were then used as ground truths.
-This approach attempts to correlate the laboratory TiO_2 contents of typical lunar returned soils with the remotely sensed multispectral images using a technique based on Lucey et al. (1995, 1998, 2000).
-The criteria used to select the M^3 data is outlined in Table 1.
+This approach attempts to correlate the laboratory TiO2 contents of typical lunar returned soils with the remotely sensed multispectral images using a technique based on Lucey et al. (1995, 1998, 2000).
+The criteria used to select the M data is outlined in Table 1.

 All the available returned samples from the Apollo and Lunar missions whose landing sites were selected in step one (Table 1) were used in the data analysis.
 This was a total of 91 samples including 68 from the Apollo missions and 23 from the Luna missions.
 Due to the limited number of available returned samples no selection criteria were used to select the Apollo or Luna samples.
-This could potentially introduce bias into the analysis as in steps 2 and 3 the M3 data used was not selected randomly compared to the returned samples which are assumed to have been chosen at random.
+This could potentially introduce bias into the analysis as in steps 2 and 3 the M data used was not selected randomly compared to the returned samples which are assumed to have been chosen at random.
 However, steps 2 and 3 are required to insure the region of interest has not been contaminated by ejector blankets from other impacts, therefore this potential bias is unavoidable in these techniques.

-There is further bias in the returned Apollo samples as they generally contain low TiO_2 (this is discussed further in section 2.4-only 4 samples contain >8% TiO2).
+There is further bias in the returned Apollo samples as they generally contain low $TiO_2$ (this is discussed further in section 2.4-only 4 samples contain >8% $TiO_2$ ).
 Unfortunately, due to the limited number of the returned samples it is not possible to remove this bias.

-After selecting the M3 data and the Apollo/Luna returned samples, the reflectance in the 750 nm channel and the ratio of the reflectance in the 540 nm/750 nm channel was plotted (Fig. 7).
-It is clear from the scatter plot in Fig. 7 that the selected data at different landing sites converge in an optimized origin in a similar way to the previously discussed FeO/TiO_2 abundance analysis by Lucey et al. (1995, 1998) using the Clementine data (Fig. 2).
-Based on Fig. 7, the coordinate of the optimized origin is calculated: X0 = 0.163, Y0 = 0.57.
+After selecting the M data and the Apollo/Luna returned samples, the reflectance in the 750 nm channel and the ratio of the reflectance in the 540 nm/750 nm channel was plotted (Fig. 7).
+It is clear from the scatter plot in Fig. 7 that the selected data at different landing sites converge in an optimized origin in a similar way to the previously discussed FeO/TiO2 abundance analysis by Lucey et al. (1995, 1998) using the Clementine data (Fig. 2).
+Based on Fig. 7, the coordinate of the optimized origin is calculated: XO = 0.163, YO = 0.57.